-Listed below are the only FHA – approved compensating factors that can be used to justify approval of mortgage loans with ratios exceeding 31/43.
+Listed below are the only FHA-approved compensating factors that can be used to justify the approval of mortgage loans with ratios exceeding 31/43.

 - The borrower has successfully demonstrated the ability to pay housing expenses equal to or greater than the proposed monthly housing expense for the new mortgage over the past 10 – 12 months.

-- The borrower is making a down payment of 10% or more towards the purchase of the property.
-This should not normally come from gift funds.
+- The borrower is making a down payment of 10% or more towards purchasing the property.
+This should not usually come from gift funds.

-- The borrower has demonstrated an ability to accumulate savings and a conservative attitude towards the use of credit.
+- The borrower has demonstrated an ability to accumulate savings and a conservative attitude toward using credit.

-- Previous credit history shows that the borrower has the ability to devote a greater portion of income to housing expenses.
+- Previous credit history shows that the borrower can devote a significant portion of his or her income to housing expenses.

 - The borrower receives documented compensation or income not reflected in effective income but directly affecting the ability to pay the mortgage.
 This can include food stamps and similar public benefits.